Children’s Case Manager

 - Working knowledge of community resources.

-- Ability to deescalate crises and make decisions under pressure.
+- Ability to de-escalate crisis situations and make decisions under pressure.

 - Basic reporting skills including data entry, Excel and Word processing.